PayFabric/Release-Notes/README.md

+# Change Log – 7/07/2019 Release

+**ADDED.** Enhance Level 2 and Level 3 Support by providing portal virtual terminal users the ability to enter line item data (Level 3) during transaction processing.

+**UPDATED.** Enhance Level 2 and Level 3 Support for Field Level Default by card types.

+**ADDED.** Add End User License Agreement and Service Agreement prompt to portal for every new user account.
+The Service Agreement will only be prompted for account owner.

+**ADDED.** Provide ability for partner to designate default ‘From’ email for corresponding merchant to partner’s support email address.

+**ADDED.** Add the integration support for EVO Now boarding.

+**UPDATED.** Update PayFabric’s caching framework.

 # Change Log – 6/03/2019 Release

 **ADDED.** Provide ability to set the accepted tender type via Wallet Link API and PayLink Portal.